disclaimer

 How Do I Find Inmate Death Records in Delaware?

-There are no records of executed inmates since August 2, 2016 in Delaware.
+There are no records of executed inmates since August 2, 2016, in Delaware.
 The State DOC has a page of death row executions that happened earlier.
-It states the name of the individual, age, race, gender, offense, and execution method.
-Inmates who die in custody due to other reasons have their records filed with the Office of Vital Statistics’ death registry.
+It states the individual's name, age, race, gender, offense, and execution method.
+Inmates who die in custody due to other reasons have their records filed with the Office of Vital Statistics' death registry.
 However, the death of an inmate is public information unless otherwise indicated.

 How Do I Conduct a Federal Prison Inmate Search?